 God has given teachers.
 People who have a special gift of training others, especially in the deep teachings of the Bible.
 Not just the shallow things of Holy Communion and of baptism and of speaking in tongues.
 But the deep things of measuring spirituality.
 Of following the Ten Commandments, by not being greedy, not jealous, and many other such things.
-Not measuring by the outward appearance of blouses, earrings, make-up, other things.
-Instead measuring as God measures--the heart, purity, holiness, the gifts of the Spirit, the fruit of the Spirit.
+Not measuring by the outward appearance of blouses, earrings, makeup, other things.
+Instead measuring as God measures-the heart, purity, holiness, the gifts of the Spirit, the fruit of the Spirit.
 There are several places in the New Testament where a whole category of spiritual items are mentioned.
-The Church needs very good teaching / training about these Biblical Principles.
+The Church needs very good teaching about these Biblical Principles.

-You may call such a person a trainer, an instructor, you may call him a professor, a coach.
+You may call such a person an instructor, you may call him a professor, a coach.
 They all come under the category of teachers.
-Mentoring is precisely the ministry of New Life for Churches.
+Mentoring is precisely the ministry of the CBLT Centers.